sandstar-app/PaymentAppFAQ/README.md

 # SandStar Payment App FAQ

-> This document is still writing now, if there is missing something, feel free to raise an issue or request a pull request to contribute it together.
+>  This document is still writing now, if there is something missed, feel free to raise an issue or make a pull request to contribute this doc together.
 >
 > Thanks.